stormalf/go_ibmi/README.md

     ./all.bash

-And if all is correct you will see something like (with go 1.22.8 only for now) :
+And if all is correct you will see something like :

     ##### Test execution environment.
     # GOARCH: ppc64